Cosmetology License Transfer or Reciprocity by State

 New Jersey

-New Jersey offers cosmetology licensure by endorsement to cosmetologist applicants if they meet the New Jersey requirements for licensure as a cosmetologist and have a license that is valid in another state or country.
-If you want to work in New Jersey with any other practitioner's license, you must submit an "out-of-state" application and the required documentation from your home state, at which point you must take the New Jersey exams.
+New Jersey offers cosmetology licensure by endorsement to applicants if they meet the New Jersey requirements for licensure and have a valid license in another state or country.
+If you want to work in New Jersey with any other practitioner's license, you must submit an out-of-state application and the required documentation from your home state, then take the New Jersey exams.
 The application must be requested in writing.

 New Mexico

-In order to transfer your cosmetology license to New Mexico, you must furnish an affidavit from your home state's regulatory agency where you are actively licensed.
-The training you’ve completed must be equal to or greater than the training hours required in New Mexico.
+To transfer your cosmetology license to New Mexico, you must furnish an affidavit from your home state's regulatory agency where you're actively licensed.
+The training you've completed must be equal to or greater than the training hours required in New Mexico.

-If you have fewer than New Mexico's required training hours, you may substitute up to 150 hours of verified work experience in lieu of the minimum hours.
-The rest must be made up in an approved beauty school program.
+If you have fewer than New Mexico's required training hours, you may substitute up to 150 hours of work experience per six months working in the industry, verified by your employer.
+No more than 50% of your total training hours can be made up by work experience, so if you still need more to meet the minimum, you may need to make them up in an approved beauty school program.

 New York

 New York has specific reciprocity arrangements for different states and licenses.
-Each request for transfer by reciprocity requires the certification from the cosmetology board in your home state, and a completed cosmetology or other license application with the $40 application fee.
+Each request for transfer by reciprocity requires certification from your home state's cosmetology board and a completed cosmetology or other license application with the $40 application fee.

 The states below offer licensure in New York by either reciprocity or endorsement.
-If your state is not listed or if you do not meet the minimum requirements, you may be required to a) take additional classes for more training hours, or b) take the New York practical and written board exams.
+If your state isn't listed or doesn't meet the minimum requirements, you may be required to take additional classes for more training hours or take the New York practical and written board exams.

-Alaska, Louisiana, Maine, Mississippi, Nevada, North Carolina, Oklahoma, South Dakota and Virginia just require current licensure.
-Arizona, Colorado, Idaho, Massachusetts, Minnesota, Missouri, Montana, North Dakota, Pennsylvania, Tennessee, Vermont, Virginia and Washington D.C. all require current licensure plus varying amounts of work experience.
+Alaska, Louisiana, Maine, Mississippi, Nevada, North Carolina, Oklahoma, South Dakota and Virginia require current licensure.
+Arizona, Colorado, Idaho, Massachusetts, Minnesota, Missouri, Montana, North Dakota, Pennsylvania, Tennessee, Vermont, and Washington D.C. require current licensure plus varying work experience.
 Work experience requirements range from one year to five years.

 Esthetician Endorsement